7 Powerfully Effective Ways to Market a Product

 McDonald’s dropped $300 million on the research, production, and marketing of the Arch Deluxe, “the burger with the grown-up taste.”
 And it’s now one of the biggest product flops in history.
 But strangely enough, you can still get it in France and Russia.

-The takeaway: Consider your core audience carefully before you launch a product that might (really) not resonate.
+The takeaway: Consider your core audience carefully before you launch and promote a product that might (really) not resonate.

 3. Do What Your Competitors Won’t Do